-- 2.)
+2.)
 20% AEP event- approximately 2.4mRRVD at Wardell gauge (203468) South Ballina Beach Village (Ballina Beach Nature Resort) may become isolated at this height.
-Road closures may begin to occur along River Drive isolating communities in South Ballina, Empire Vale and Patchs Beach (South Ballina/Empire Vale Subsector), however the majority of over floor inundation is not expected to occur until a 1% AEP. - 3.)
-10% AEP event- approximately 2.79mRRVD at Wardell gauge (203468): East Wardell experiences inundation from this level, however over-floor inundation is not expected to occur until a 2% AEP.
+Road closures may begin to occur along River Drive isolating communities in South Ballina, Empire Vale and Patchs Beach (South Ballina/Empire Vale Subsector), however the majority of over floor inundation is not expected to occur until a 1% AEP.
+3.)
+10% AEP event- approximately 2.79mRRVD at Wardell gauge (203468) : East Wardell experiences inundation from this level, however over-floor inundation is not expected to occur until a 2% AEP.
 Wardell subsector C may experience inundation from this height.
-(Subsector Wardell East) - 4.)
+(Subsector Wardell East) 4.)
 5% AEP event- approximately 2.99mRRVD at Wardell gauge (203468) a Some property over floor inundation in South Ballina, Keith Hall, Pimlico and Empire Vale.
-Richmond and Wilson St in Wardell may experience inundation (Wardell B subsector).
-The Wardell Rural subsector may experience isolation and/or inundation from this level, however the majority of properties are outside the flood extent and have Rising Road or Overland Escape to higher ground. - 5.)
-2%AEP event 3.44mRRVD at Wardell gauge (203468): Increased over floor inundation in South Ballina area.
-Areas of Wardell to the east of Blackwall Drive inundated (Wardell B Subsector). - 6.)
-1% AEP event 3.83mRRVD at Wardell gauge (203468).

-Approximate levels at Wardell MHL Gauge for each modelled event:

-- 20% AEP (5 year ARI) = 1.58mAHD / 2.4m RRVD - 10% AEP (10 year ARI)= 1.97mAHD / 2.79m RRVD - 5% AEP (20 year ARI)= 2.17mAHD/ 2.99m RRVD - 2% AEP (50 year ARI) = 2.62mAHD/ 3.44m RRVD - 1% AEP (100 year ARI)= 3.01mAHD/ 3.83m RRVD

-Sequencing of evacuation/ messaging
+Richmond and Wilson St in Wardell may experience isolation (Wardell B subsector).
+The Wardell Rural subsector may experience isolation and/or inundation from this level, however the majority of properties are outside the flood extent and have Rising Road or Overland Escape to higher ground.
+5.)
+2%AEP event - 3.44mRRVD at Wardell gauge (203468).
+AEP event 3.83mRRVD at Wardell gauge (203468).
+AEP event 3.83mRRVD at Wardell gauge (203468).
+Approximate levels at Wardell MHL Gauge for each modelled event: 20% AEP (5 year ARI) = 1.58mAHD / 2.4m RRVD 10% AEP (20 year ARI) = 1.27mAHD / 2.79m RRVD 5% AEP (20 year ARI) = 2.62mAHD / 3.44m RRVD - 1% AEP (100 year ARI)= 3.01mAHD/ 3.83m RRVD Sequencing of evacuation/ messaging Woodburn Gauge For Prediction 1: Emergency Warning Evacuation messaging for Cabbage Tree Island and Goat Island Subsectors.
+Wardell MHL Gauge For Prediction 2: Watch and act level warning prepare to isolate and/or move to higher ground for South Ballina-Empire Vale subsector if heights not predicted to exceed a 5% event.
+For Prediction 3 : Watch and Act level warning for Wardell C, East Wardell A, Wardell East Outer, Wardell B subsectors.
+For Prediction 4: Evacuation of low-lying areas in Wardell B subsector (over floor inundation), East Wardell A subsector, South Ballina-Empire Vale subsector (Over-floor inundation of low-lying properties), Pimlico and Wardell D subsector (isolation and inundation).
+Watch and Act warning for Wardell Rural Subsector.
+For Prediction 5: Further evacuations in low lying parts of Wardell B2 (over floor inundation).
+For Prediction 6: Warning for Wardell A1 subsector, inundation may occur if flood levels are expected to exceed this level.
+Evacuation Routes Cabbage Tree Island: Blackwall Drive to Wardell Recreation Grounds or Alstonville South Ballina: River drive to Blackwall Drive, Wardell then Wardell Rd or the Pacific Mortorway to Alstonville